jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-09-14-javascript-definitive-guide-2020-review.markdown

 * Asynchronous Programming under the hood:
   - The journey from old school callbacks to `await` / `async` stopping by `Promise`.
   - `Promise.allSettled` vs `Promise.all`.
-Promise chaining, resolution, settlement and catch thoroughly explained.
+  - Promise chaining, resolution, settlement and error catch thoroughly explained.
   - `await`, `async` operators and how they work at lower level.
   - Asynchronous iteration (`for await` loops).
   - Event Emitters in Node.